MVPeter/EmployeeDirectory/README.md

   ## Discription

   This project is an example of using an API to get a list of employees and using React to render a table of the information.
-You can search for any field.
+You can search for any field and sort by any column.

   I use react-table to render the table, filter, and sort.